eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

             Delay after which the device will be rebooted.
 Only meaningful if dp.reboot==true.

-Note: this operation can be retried.
-Anyway, if it fails once it's likely to fail again.
+{% include note.html message="This operation can be retried.
+Anyway, if it fails once it's likely to fail again." %}

 Response: